Kyaliwajjala–Kira–Kasangati–Matugga Road: Location

 The road starts at Kyaliwajjala, along the Kireka–Namugongo Road.
 It proceeds in a northwesterly direction to Downtown Kira.
 From there it continues northwestwards to Kasangati.
 At Kasangati, it crosses the Kampala–Gayaza Road and continues through Nangabo and Kiti, to end at Matugga, on the Kampala–Gulu Highway, approximately 20 km from where it began.

 Overview

 The road is a busy transport corridor in northern Kyaddondo County, linking rapidly expanding residential neighborhoods and business centers.
 Up until August 2020, most of the road was gravel-surfaced in varying stages of disrepair.
 That month, the Uganda National Roads Authority signed a construction contract with a Chinese contractor to upgrade the road to class II bitumen standard with shoulders, drainage channels, and culverts.

 Upgrade

 The construction contract was awarded to Chongqing International Construction Corporation (CICO).
 Work includes widening the road to single carriageway standard.
 Five road junctions at Kyaliwajjala, Kira, Kasangati, Kiti and Matugga will be improved and/or equipped with traffic signals.
 Each side of the road will get a bicycle and pedestrian lane.
 Automated solar security lights are to be installed along the entire 20 km of the road.
+In August 2024, it was reported that the 3 km section between Kyaliwajjala and Kira would be converted to double carriageway (two lanes on each side).